Steven Machat: 2020s: The SSK Organization

 In the 2020s, Machat co-founded The SSK Organization, a multi-faceted company that encompasses several branches: SSK Music Presents (touring and live production), SSK Records (record label), SSK Music Publishing Orbit (publishing), and the School of Sacred Knowledge, a repository of his writings and published works including Gods, Gangsters and Honour.
 Through SSK Music Presents, he is credited as producer of The Buena Vista Orchestra, a touring ensemble inspired by the legacy of Cuban music.

 Publications

 Machat is the author of several books.
 His memoir Gods, Gangsters & Honour was published in the UK in 2009, excerpted in The Independent, and reviewed in Record Collector.
 His later works include Highways of Man, Man, Community & Living the American Dream, Sacred Knowledge, Spiritual Insomnia, Unraveling the Bible, and I Can Hear Music: The Heroes and Villains of the Muses.

 Political activity

 Machat ran as an independent candidate for the U.S. Senate in Florida in 2016 and as a Democratic candidate for Florida's 26th congressional district in 2018.

 Personal life

 Machat has been married three times and has two children.
-His son Barron Machat (1987–2015), co-founder of Hippos in Tanks, died in a car accident in 2015.
+His son Barron Machat (1987–2015), co-founder of the record label Hippos in Tanks, died in a car accident in 2015.